 In the stock market the price of option rises with the variability of stock.
-If stock price changes a lot, the option is more valuable because there is chance the price rises above the exercise price, so you make money exercising the option.
-This differs from effect of volatility on the value of a share, where the risk is that you will have to sell when the price is down.

-Given two opportunities with the same mean return and right to stop at some point, you can earn more with a higher variance because you can stop when the return is at a high value; whereas a fixed investment with greater variance is worth less than a safe fixed investment because you have put your money down and have to live with falls in the price.
+If stock price changes a lot, the option is more valuable because there is chance the price rises above the exercise price.
+By contrast, while volatility raises the value of an option but reduces the value of a share if people are risk averse.
+Given two opportunities with the same mean return and right to stop at some point, you can earn more with a higher variance because you can stop when the return is at a high value; whereas a fixed investment with greater variance is worth less than a safe fixed investment because you have paid the full cost of the investment and have to live with falls in the price.

-R&D as option: Can always make a decision that ends the project before it "completes".
+R&D as option: Can always make a decision that ends the project.
 The cost of R&D will depend on uncertainty of knowledge and the difference between the cost of R&D and cost of production.
-If RD is cheap and cost of production is big, do your R&D and make sure the product/process works before investing in production.
-Most firm R&D is D. Most firm R is applied R. So pattern is: spend some on basic R to learn how best to do D, which is more costly, before going to production.
+If RD is cheap and cost of production is big, do your R&D and make sure the product/process works before entering production.
+Most firm R&D is D. Most firm R is applied R. Firms spend a bit on basic R to learn how best to do D, which is more costly, before going to production, which is even more expensive.